 Social media relies heavily on user involvement.
 Their specificity results in fast loading of functions, but with less data.
 PWA is the ideal candidate for the first choice of technology for social media.
 Twitter, Pinterest and Instagram are just a few examples of giants who have trusted PWA.

 In 2017, Twitter globally launched its website in Progressive Web Apps technology.
 Thanks to this, with reduced data consumption, it created a faster and better UX.
 After asking users to install the Twitter Lite icon on the home screen, they recorded 250,000 unique page views per day.

-Nicolas Gallagher, Twitter's main engineer Lite, said that it is the fastest and most reliable alternative of the site.
-Thanks to PWA, the amount of data transferred is reduced due to cache content and optimized images.
+Nicolas Gallagher, Twitter’s main engineer Lite, said that it is the fastest and most reliable alternative of the site.
+Thanks to PWA, the amount of data transferred is reduced due to cache content and optimised images.
 This means 70% less data consumed by users when scrolling through tables.
 In addition to this, Twitter at PWA weighs 600KB compared to 23.5MB native application.

 The reason for Pinterest’s decision to move to PWA was similar to the reason for Twitter.
 They had low user involvement, and a problem with the speed of the page, so people with a weak connection were not willing to stay longer and set up an account, and even less to download applications.